darchr/gem5art/docs/tutorials/spec2006-tutorial.md

 In order to run gem5 in the full system mode, gem5 requires a built Linux kernel, which is configurable. gem5 does not support all configurations in Linux, including the default Linux kernel configuration.
 To accomondate this, we will provide Linux configurations that are to known to work with gem5.
-(Please prefer to the [run exit tutorial](boot-tutorial.md) for details on what kernels are currently tested with gem5.)
+(Please prefer to the [gem5's benchmark status page](https://www.gem5.org/documentation/benchmark_status) for details on what Linux has been tested with gem5.)
 Other than that, a gem5 full system configuration is also a requirement to run gem5 full system mode.
 In this tutorial, we will provide working Linux configurations, the necessary steps to build a Linux kernel, and a working gem5 full system configuration.